dk/Keyword-Pluggable/README.md

         The keyword is injected in the scope currently being compiled

-    - handler

-        For every occurrence of the keyword, your coderef will be called with one argument:
-        A reference to a scalar holding the rest of the source code (following the keyword).
+    - code (string or coderef)

-        You can modify this scalar in any way you like and after your coderef returns, perl will continue parsing from that scalar as if its contents had been the real source code in the first place.
+        For every occurrence of the keyword, your coderef will be called and its result will be injected into perl's parse buffer, so perl will continue parsing as if its contents had been the real source code in the first place.

     - expression